 - Science (students at Lydiard Park Academy take a double award science qualification or the three separate sciences.
 In addition, computer science will count as a ‘science’)

 - A modern or ancient foreign language

-Progress 8 – this measure will be used to judge the performance of schools.
+Progress 8 – this measure is used to judge the performance of schools.
 Each child will have an expected Attainment 8 score based on primary school KS2 levels and this will be compared with actual performance at the end of the five years of secondary education.
-Hence a child expected to score an Attainment 8 score of 6.6 who in fact scores 6.9 will have a Progress 8 score of +0.3.
+Hence, a child expected to score an Attainment 8 score of 6.6 who in fact scores 6.9 will have a Progress 8 score of +0.3.
 All the Progress 8 scores in a school will be averaged to produce an overall score.

 Year 10 – Introduction to GCSE’s

 Year 11 – Key to Success